aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/home.rst

 - Use an extensible rules engine to detect open source license text and notices
 - Use a specialized parser to capture copyright statements
 - Identify packaged code and collect metadata from packages
-- Report the results in the formats of you choice (JSON, SPDX, etc.) for integration with other tools
+- Report the results in the formats of your choice (JSON, SPDX, etc.) for integration with other tools
 - Browse the results using the `ScanCode Workbench <https://github.com/nexB/scancode-workbench>`_ companion app to assist your analysis.